 In order to conserve energy and resources, rooms are not automatically serviced everyday.
 Rather, they are serviced upon request.
 If you would like your room serviced please hang the white ‘Service Please’ sign on your door before 11am, or speak to one of the innkeepers.

-Portland is an incredibly walkable city, however should you prefer not to walk to any particular destination, we recommend using Uber or calling ASAP Taxi at 207.791.2727 to arrange for a ride.
+Portland is an incredibly walkable city, however should you prefer not to walk to any particular destination, we recommend using Lyft or calling ASAP Taxi at 207.791.2727 to arrange for a ride.
 Depending on the season, driving and parking downtown can be expensive and cumbersome downtown due to the sheer number of people visiting.

-Our adjacent side streets, Grant and Sherman, offer free 2-hour parking, and free overnight parking starting at 5pm (if you park on these streets any time after 3pm, you can take advantage of the two hours of daytime parking, then roll over into free overnight parking).
+Our side streets, Grant and Sherman, offer free 2-hour parking, and free overnight parking starting at 5pm (if you park on these streets any time after 3pm, you can take advantage of the two hours of daytime parking, then roll over into free overnight parking).
 To ensure you don't get a ticket, move your car by 10am the next morning.

 There is also a reasonably-priced, covered garage located at 181 High St, just a few blocks from the inn.

 please use our lot only if you do not intend to use your car again for the rest of the day